anokta/barelymusician/README.md

 // Set an instrument note on.
 //
-// Note values typically follow the MIDI Standard Tuning for convenience, where `pitch` represents
-// the MIDI note number, and `intensity` represents the normalized MIDI note velocity.
-However, this
-// is not a strict rule, as the `pitch` and `intensity` values can be interpreted in any desired way
-// by a custom instrument with a custom tuning. instrument.SetNoteOn(/*pitch=*/60, /*intensity=*/0.25);
+// Note pitch is centered around the reference frequency, and measured in octaves.
+Fractional values
+// adjust the frequency logarithmically to maintain perceived pitch intervals in each octave. const double c3_pitch = -1.0;
+instrument.SetNoteOn(c3_pitch, /*intensity=*/0.25);

-// Check if the instrument note is on. const bool is_note_on = instrument.IsNoteOn(/*note=*/60);  // will return true.
+// Check if the instrument note is on. const bool is_note_on = instrument.IsNoteOn(c3_pitch);  // will return true.

 // Create a performer.
 barely::Performer performer(musician);